ingcloud-fr/cks-labs/cks/ADV-CNP_with_L3_L4_mutual_auth/README.txt

   - A Deployment app-b with label app-b
   - A Deployment app-c with label app-c
 - Each deployment has a service (service-a, service-b, etc)
-- A default-allow CiliumNetworkPolicy is already in place and **must not be changed**
+- A `default-allow` CiliumNetworkPolicy is already in place and **must not be changed**
-- All Pods run the image wbitt/network-multitool, exposing port 80
+- All Pods run the image `wbitt/network-multitool`, exposing port 80

 ✅ Expected Result: